by: Jamie Paparich

 “The data shows that the soil became contaminated from historical smelting operations at the Trail smelter, specifically the metals coming out of the smelter stacks.”

-Ecology’s above recommendation, along with a petition signed by 100 Northport residents, and the opinion of the Northeast Tri-County Health District, was not enough to persuade the EPA to provide Northport with air monitoring.
+Ecology’s above recommendation, along with a petition signed by 100 Northport residents, and the opinion of the Northeast Tri-County Health District, was not enough to persuade the EPA to conduct current air monitoring studies to include in their Human Health Risk Assessment.

 The EPA informed Northport residents that after much consideration further air monitoring of the area would not be done.
 Cami Grandinetti, a manager in EPA’s remedial cleanup program, said;